Colour tips for a water wise landscape

 Decide which plants are too water intensive to survive down the line and with the help of gardening books or a professional Landscape Designer, re-evaluate problem areas in your garden.

-In this blog Cape Contours looks at more of our favourite hardy species and why our Garden Design team love them.
+In this blog, Contours Landscapes looks at more of our favourite hardy species and why our Garden Design team love them.

 Small or Needle-like leaves